simonjwright/ACATS/README.md

 # ACATS #

-This repository contains a version of the
-[Ada Conformity Assessment Test Suite][Ada-Auth] customised for use with FSF GCC.
+This repository contains a version of the [Ada Conformity Assessment Test Suite][Ada-Auth] customised for use with FSF GCC.
 Eventually it's hoped they will replace the current GCC tests (based on ACATS 2.5).

-The current version here is 4.1.
+The current version here is 4.1f.

 ## Notes ##

 To run the tests, you'll need `expect` (and `tcl`) installed.

+### Test changes ###

+Test CXH1001 as released fails; if the GNAT binder encounters the configuration pragma `Normalize_Scalars`, it requires all the units in the partition to have been compiled with it, including the runtime system.
+Replaced here by the GNAT-specific `Initialize_Scalars`.

+Some individual tests are in any case suppressed (by inclusion in the file `norun.lst`), because they involve another language (Fortran, Cobol).

+The tests that involve timing mostly include very long timeouts (up to an hour in some cases).
+These have been scaled by multiplying by `One_Nominal_Second` (0.001 seconds) or `One_Nominal_Long_Second` (0.1 seconds), in line with the changes in the GCC version of the tests.

 ### Testing in GCC ###

-You can run the GCC checks with this version of the tests (provided you have `dejagnu` installed as well as `expect`) by replacing `gcc/testsuite/ada/acats` in the source tree by (a link to) this code and then, in the `gcc` directory of the build tree, run `make check-ada` (for these checks and the GNAT ones, or `make check-acats` for just these tests).
+You can run the GCC checks with this version of the tests (provided you have `dejagnu` installed as well as `expect`) by replacing `gcc/testsuite/ada/acats` in the source tree by (a link to) this code and then, in the `gcc` directory of the build tree, run `make check-acats`.
+(You can also run `make check-gnat` for the GNAT tests, or `make check-ada` for both).

 You can run the tests in parallel, which of course makes most sense if you have multiple cores, by for example `make -j4 check-acats`.
 If you do this, the screen output during execution is misleading; only `acats.log` and `acats.sum` are meaningful.

 ### Local testing ###

 You can also run the tests, or individual chapters of the tests, by using the `run_local.sh` script.
 For example,

     mkdir ~/tmp/acats
     cd ~/tmp/acats
     ~/ACATS/run_local.sh cxd cxe

-will run just chapters CXD, CXE (execution tests on Annexes D and E).
+(assuming this repository is installed at `~/ACATS`) will run just chapters CXD, CXE (execution tests on Annexes D and E), using the current compiler.
+With no arguments, all tests are run.

 The above command will only build the support code if it isn't already built.
 To force a rebuild, say

     ~/ACATS/run_local.sh NONE cxd cxe